billyrayvalentine/phoplay/README.md

 ## Usage
 A full list of commandline options can seen by invoking the application with the -h option.

+## Playback Support
+On Linux, playback is dependant on GStreamer and installed plugins.
+As a rule of thumb, installing ```gstreamer-plugins-base``` and ```gstreamer-plugins-good``` will allow playback for things like ogg and Flac.

+See http://gstreamer.freedesktop.org/documentation/plugins.html for more details

 ## Examples
 ```PhoPlay.py - Lauch the GUI```